roonstott/beep-boop/README.md

 Expected Output:
 ["0", "1", "2", "3", "4", "5"];

-Test: "It should return "Please enter a number" if anything other than a whole number is entered"
+Test: "It should take a string input, as if passed from a form, and return the appropriate results"
 Code:
-numArray("gotcha!");
+numArray("5");
 Expected Output:
+["0", "1", "2", "3", "4", "5"];

+Describe: whatToPrint(inputNumber)

+Test: "It should pass a valid input to the numArray function, then pass that value to the beepBoop function and return"
+Code:
+whatToPrint("5")=>numArray("5")=>beepBoop(["0", "1", "2", "3", "4", "5"])=>"0, Beep!, Boop!, Won't you be my neighbor?, 4, 5"

+Test: "It should return "Please enter a number" if anything other than a whole number is entered, including blank"
+Code:
+whatToPrint("gotcha!");
+Expected Output:
 "Please enter a number";

+Code:
+whatToPrint("");
+Expected Output:
+"Please enter a number";

 Test: "It should return "Please enter a whole number without any decimal places" if a non-integer is entered
 Code:
-numArray(3.14);
+whatToPrint(3.14);
 Expected Output:
 "Please enter a number without any decimal places";

-Test: "It should take a string input, as if passed from a form, and return the appropriate results"
-Code:
-numArray("3.14");
-Expected Output:
-"Please enter a whole number without any decimal places";
-Code:
-numArray("5");
-["0", "1", "2", "3", "4", "5"];
-Code:
-numArray("gotcha");
-Please enter a number

 Describe: beepBoop(array)